benjaminpbritcliffe-netizen/cyber-portfolio/tryhackme/network.md

 | PPTP     | Allows PPP data to travel outside the network.
 Easy to set up; weaker encryption.      |
 | IPsec    | Encrypts at IP layer.
 Strong encryption; harder to set up; widely supported.           |

+Consider a company with offices in different geographical locations.
+Can this company connect all its offices and sites to the main branch, so that any device can access the shared resources. as if physically located in the main branch?
+The answer is yes.
+The most economical solution would be setting up a virtual private network (VPN)

+VPN = Virtual Private Network

 ---

 ## Router